- Community Development & Planning

 Municipal Vulnerability Preparedness (MVP) Program

-The Workshop was held on March 22, 2019 and was led by Woods Hole Group and a core team of Town Staff.
+The Workshop was led by Woods Hole Group and a core team of Town Staff.
 The MVP Workshop participants included a wide range of community members with different perspectives and expertise.
 Participants identified and prioritized actions to reduce risk and improve the resiliency of the societal, environmental and infrastructure components within our community.
 The central objectives of the Workshop were to:

 - Define top local natural and climate-related hazards of concern and the connection with local planning/mitigation efforts.